pmbanugo/bun-tastic/README.md

 ## Contributing

 Feel free to open pull requests if there's an issue!
 Use GitHub DIscussion for feature requests or to discuss the project or potential defects.

+## Sponsors

+If you find this project useful, please consider sponsoring it.
+Your support helps me continue developing and maintaining this project.
+I haven't set up a Patreon or similar platform yet, but I'm open to suggestions.
+In the meantime, DM me on [Twitter/X](https://x.com/p_mbanugo), [LinkedIn](https://www.linkedin.com/in/pmbanugo/), or [Bluesky](https://bsky.app/profile/pmbanugo.me).